 Anime is growing, partly due to streaming services but also doing well on traditional network TV.
 Adult Swim is getting its own 24 hour channel in Canada that will perhaps inspire a whole new generation of rappers.

 Then there’s Neo Yokio.
 Created by Ezra Koenig and starring Jaden Smith with appearances by Desus and Mero, Neo Yokio is an anime twist on New York city teeming with demons.
-While the hip hop elements aren’t necessarily in the forefront, Neo Yokio is filled with street slang, critiques on capitalist consumer culture, and Jaden Smith twitter mantras.
+While the hip hop elements may not necessarily be in the forefront, Neo Yokio is filled with street slang, critiques on capitalist consumer culture, and Jaden Smith twitter mantras.

 So the relationship between anime and hip hop is evolving.
 It’s not just a matter of influence but the types of stories that are being told.
 There’s now more representation of hip hop culture in anime.
 This is demonstrative in some of the newer anime soundtracks.
-Danny Brown who has referenced DBZ a couple times in his songs, was featured in Dragon Ball Super promo.
+Danny Brown who has referenced DBZ a couple times in his songs, ended up featured in a Dragon Ball Super promo.

 RZA too produced the soundtrack for the anime Afro Samurai and its movie sequel.
-This is unsurprising, as members of the Wu-Tang Clan have showed love for anime in the past.
-The video for “Daytona 500” off of Ghostface Killah’s Ironman was one of the first anime music videos (amvs) ever made and to be broadcast on television.
+This is unsurprising, as members of the Wu-Tang Clan have shown love for anime in the past.
+The video for “Daytona 500” off Ghostface Killah’s Ironman was one of the first anime music videos (AMVs) ever made and broadcast on television.

 So the amazing aesthetics of anime make it a great well to draw from.
 With increasing access and technological advances, we may see more rappers get into anime.
 Some may even develop their own.